yuvalmGS/gigaspaces-wiki-jekyll/xap97/service-grid.markdown

 * Space Instances (actual instances of a Space that form a topology)

+{% info %}
-{% exclamation %} For advanced information on the lookup service architecture, refer to [The Lookup Service](./the-lookup-service.html).
+For advanced information on the lookup service architecture, refer to [The Lookup Service](./the-lookup-service.html).
+{%endinfo%}

 {% anchor gsa %}